 This chickpea and potato curry (Chana Aloo) is a simple and easy, comforting plant-based dish.
 It’s packed with flavor and comes together in just 30 minutes.
 Enjoy with a slice of toasted naan bread or over a bed of fluffy basmati rice!

 Chickpea and potato curry (chana aloo) is a dish that originated in the Indian region of Punjab.
 Chana aloo is a Hindi term that means “chickpeas and potatoes,” which are staple ingredients in Indian cooking.

 In this simple meatless curry, the chickpeas and potatoes are toasted in an Indian spice blend until fragrant.
-Crushed tomatoes and vegetable stock are added to create a thick curry sauce where the ingredients continue to thicken while all of the flavors deepen.
+Crushed tomatoes and vegetable stock are added to create a thick curry sauce where the ingredients continue to thicken while all flavors deepen.

 The entire recipe takes just 30 minutes to prepare and cook, making it a great option for a weeknight meal.
-It tastes just like what you would get at an Indian restaurant with the benefit of being healthier.
+It tastes just like what you would get at an Indian restaurant, with the benefit of being healthier.
 Plus, you’ll be able to control the ingredients and spice level to your tastes.

 Ingredients You’ll Need

 - Oil: While most curry recipes use coconut oil, I prefer to use extra virgin olive oil.
 Olive oil is rich in antioxidants and has less saturated fat.

 - Garlic & onion: They provide a deep base of texture and flavor to any curry.
 You can use red onion or shallot for a milder onion taste.